S.C. Lusitânia: History

 SC Lusitânia quickly became the dominant force in the Terceira Island, as they won the first championship of Angra Heroísmo in 1925, and won 9 of the first 10 championships, only being interrupted by SC Angrense in 1932.
 The club won 11 championships in a row from 1945-1955.
 Lusitânia continued to win most of the district championships, with unwavering support from their supporters, with many mainland clubs saying they feared the trip to Lusitânia for the intense crowd.
 Fans would pack the terrace and sometimes have to find a spot on a wall or roof to watch the match.
-The club, and the Terceira Island as a whole, reached its golden era from the 1940's to the early 1980's, with passionate fans attending matches every week, especially for Lusitânia.
-In 1964, they won the Açores Island championship, which gave them access to the Taça de Portugal, which in they reached the Semi Final, SC Lusitânia won promotion to the national leagues in 1978/79, becoming the first club from the Açores to do so.
+The club, and the Terceira Island as a whole, reached its golden era from the 1940s to the early 1980s, with passionate fans attending matches every week, especially for Lusitânia.
+In 1964, they won the Açores Island championship, which gave them access to the Taça de Portugal, which in they reached the Semi Final, SC Lusitânia won promotion to the national leagues in 1977/78, becoming the first club from the Açores to do so.
 In the early days of national football, their support and atmosphere at the stadium was better than almost all the mainland clubs, as they regularly fought for promotion to the 2nd National Division.
 Slowly, with the access of television for the younger generation, support faded for Lusitânia as the younger generation watched the best clubs in the world on the television instead of the Lusitânia match.
 They remained in national divisions until 2011/12.

+On September 1, 2002, SC Lusitânia defeated Sporting CP B 2-1 at Estádio João Paulo II in the 2nd round of II Divisão B Zona Sul 2002/03, In the Lineup of Sporting B, Cristiano Ronaldo played 84 minutes wearing the number 22.
+This was one of 2 games Ronaldo played for the B Team that season, and was his first domestic senior football appearance.

 Their highest achievement is reaching the semifinals of the Taça de Portugal in 1964.
 They had defeated Ferroviário Lourenço Marques in the quarterfinals, the highest a Portuguese colony club ever reached in the Portuguese Cup (and only because the dictatorship of António de Oliveira Salazar allowed them to play as a means of demonstrating that Portugal's African possessions were provinces and not colonies).
-The headquarters of the club is in the historic manorhouse of Dona Violante do Canto.
+The club is headquartered at Dona Violante do Canto.

-The officials and members of Sport Club Lusitânia are working hard to revive some of the clubs mystique, level and fanbase.
-The club moved out of Estádio João Paulo II, and now play in a smaller venue, Campo de Jogos Carlos Alberto Sousa, which compacts the crowd more thus creating a better atmosphere at games.
-The project has been mostly successful so far, as Lusitânia experienced a mini golden age, playing in Liga 3 for a season, though they had to use Estádio João Paulo II.
-Their attendance has increased with the past president.
+Sport Club Lusitânia had a mini golden age in the beginning of the 2020s, with Basketball reaching playoff semifinals, packing the pavilion full of fans, and footballs promotion to Liga 3 in the 2023/24 season, along with Futsal being promoted to Liga Placard in the 23/24 season as well.
+The U19 Football team played 2 seasons in the top league, in 23/24 and 24/25.